-Debbie Durkee joined National Land Realty in October 2021.
-She is licensed as a real estate broker in Oklahoma and in Kansas.
+Debbie Durkee, ALC, CRS, joined National Land Realty in October 2021.
+She is a licensed real estate broker in Oklahoma and in Kansas.

-Debbie has received many real estate designations and certifications in her years including:
+Debbie has received many real estate designations and certifications, including:

 - Accredited Land Consultant (ALC) and member of the REALTORS Land Institute

 - Certified Residential Specialist (CRS) and member of the Residential Real Estate Council.
 Awarded “CRS of the Year” in Oklahoma for 2014.

 - Certified Negotiation Expert (CNE)

 - Certified Home Marketing Specialist (CHMS)

 - Accredited Buyer's Representative (ABR) and member of the Real Estate Buyer Agency Council (REBAC)